 American Cemetery and Memorial

 The circular memorial contains the names of those missing in action engraved in marble columns; while huge wall mosaics depict battle scenes from WWII, and a small memorial chapel is located on site.
 The Manila American Cemetery and Memorial contains the largest number of American military dead from World War II in the world.
 Most of the 17,201 men buried here lost their lives in operations in New Guinea and the Philippines.
-The cemetery is peaceful with plenty of shade and lovely views and anybody with an interest in history will enjoy the extensive memorials and maps which give some insight into the war in the region.
+The cemetery is peaceful, with plenty of shade and lovely views, Additionally, anybody with an interest in history will enjoy the extensive memorials and maps which give some insight into the war in the region.

-Opening times: Open daily 9am to 5pm.
+Opening times: 9am - 5pm, Monday to Sunday.